FerretDB/FerretDB/website/blog/2023-03-31-ferretdb-1-0-ga-mongodb-compatible-database.md

 After several months of development, [FerretDB](https://www.ferretdb.io/) is now production-ready.
 We are excited to announce the general availability of FerretDB, a truly Open Source MongoDB alternative, built on PostgreSQL, and released under the Apache 2.0 license.

 MongoDB is [no longer open source](https://blog.opensource.org/the-sspl-is-not-an-open-source-license).
-We want to bring MongoDB database workloads back to its open source grounds.
+We want to bring MongoDB database workloads back to its open source roots.
 We are enabling [PostgreSQL](https://www.postgresql.org/) and other database backends to run MongoDB workloads, retaining the opportunities provided by the existing ecosystem around MongoDB.

 * Deploy anywhere + stay in control of your data